A key term heard regularly in-and-around NASCAR these past few months is “polarization.”

 I guess it all depends on your personal opinion.

-On the surface, the May 21st announcement seemed anything but unusual.
-Given NASCAR’s desire to spur on its own “green” revolution, signing an “official” pact with the EPA made reasonable sense.
-What better way to show the seriousness of your environmental consciousness than to put your name on the dotted line for all to see.
-Mother Earth desperately needs our help, and small changes can inspire big differences, so let’s draw up some papers, have a press conference, and show those doubters out there that NASCAR means business.
-Goodbye “smoke-and-choke”, hello “clean-and-green!”
+On the surface, the May 21 announcement seemed anything but unusual.
+Given NASCAR’s desire to spur on its own “green” revolution, signing an official pact with the EPA made reasonable sense.
+What better way to show the seriousness of your environmental consciousness than to put your name on the dotted line for all to see?

 The EPA press release said it all: